Black Death in Norway: Plague legends

 Legends surrounding plague in Norway are plentiful.
 These legends traveled to surrounding countries, each changing the story slightly to fit their beliefs.

 The previously mentioned plague ship, which allegedly floated into the city of Bergen is often cited by historians as the inciting incident for the plague infection of Norway.
 One legend from Norway tells of the plague “wandering around the country”, boarding a ship and jumping out to kill the crew once at sea, causing the ship to wash up in Bergen.
-The people are said to have investigated the up, falling dead soon after.
+The townspeople are said to have investigated the ship, falling dead soon after.

 However, this has only been found in legends, leading some to believe that the ship was an exaggeration, or nonexistent.
 It is considered by many to have been extremely unlikely for a ship with no living crew to make it into Bergen.
 The city is made up of multiple fjords, protected by the ocean by a complex chain of islands linking the coast.
 What many argue to be more likely is that a ship washed up on the Norwegian coast, which a common Swedish legend tells about.

 Some historians believe that the Norwegian legend of a ghost ship in Bergen originally came from Denmark, and the Norwegian version is an exaggerated retelling.
 Denmark legends surrounding a plague ship indicate that a ship from the Hanseatic trade routes, especially a ship that came from England, likely caused the plague outbreaks to originate in the southern part of Scandinavia, rather than the western coast.

 Kristensen lists several types of plague legends, with one of the most prevalent being about one lone survivor, or two survivors (a man and woman) who repopulate a decimated town.

 Bells and fire were among other common themes in plague legends of the region.
 Bells may be related to church bells chiming to honor the dead.
 Some historians believe that the bells and fire were to attract survivors to the area.
 Fire may have also been used because it was believed that fire could destroy the plague.
 There is one Norwegian legend of a couple burning their house with their plague-infected children inside.
 Yet another legend from Norway recounts killing an innocent man as a sacrifice.
 This stopped the plague from coming into the town as “[t]he epidemic could not come over the body of the innocent man.”

 Animal forms were another common manifestation of the plague in popular legends.
 White horses, seen as unusual, were a popular choice in plague folklore, acting as a personification of the plague.
 Three legged goats were also a popular animal manifestation of the plague, as goats often portrayed the devil in Scandinavian folk stories.
 The goat having three legs therefore symbolizes both oddities as a bad omen, and the plague being connected to the devil.

 In addition to animals, foreigners such as merchants or traveling women can be found in folklore portraying the plague.